Audi A1 Sportback Review & Prices

 Interior quality matches the high-end hatchback price tag, although cheaper plastics are not completely eliminated

-Traditional heating and ventilation knobs are welcome compared to the fiddly touch-screen controls of some rivals, but the dials and instruments are all digital, with the option of swapping the standard 10.3-inch display for a more configurable “Smart Cockpit”.
+Traditional heating and ventilation knobs are welcome compared to the fiddly touch-screen controls of some rivals, but the dials and instruments are all digital, with the option of swapping the standard 10.3-inch display for a more configurable ‘Smart Cockpit’.
+All models get Bluetooth, DAB and Apple CarPlay/Android Auto smartphone mirroring on the standard-fit 10.1-inch infotainment touchscreen, while you can also add a Sonos ‘3D’ stereo system.

 MPG, emissions and tax

-In terms of running costs the A1 is expensive to buy but holds its value better than its key rivals, with the highest residual values in the class.
+In terms of running costs the A1 is expensive to buy but holds its value better than key alternatives, with the highest residual values in the class.
+All versions of the Audi A1 have a 1.0-litre petrol engine, with power outputs ranging from 94hp to 116hp depending on the version.

 Safety and security